EnChung913/DBMS_FinalProj/docs/diary.md

 Continue to implement the apis for frontend.
 I created a 2fa page.
 Now student and company can enable 2FA in their dashboard.
 I've finish the forgot password function with 2FA.
 Next step I want to deploy the account application of company or department.

+[2025-12-8 20:05]
+The containers successfully run on docker.
+But there are some issues with Loki, it need to be fixed later.
+I still need to implement the user application function.
+Besides, the view of department review application havn't been done.
+But this can refer to the company review application view.